Azure/CanadaPubSecALZ/docs/architecture.md

 The workspace will be configured as:

-* Workspace will be centrally managed and deployed in the **pubsecPlatform** management group.
+* Workspace will be centrally managed and deployed in the **pubsecPlatformManagement** management group.
 Workspace is managed by CloudOps team.
 * Workspace will have the access mode set as use resource or workspace permissions.
 * Data Retention set to **2 years** for all data types (i.e., Security Events, syslog).
 * Log Analytics Workspace will be stored in **Canada Central**.